teresko/routing/README.md

 ##Introduction

-This component is a simple routing library, that is made to be easily compatible with other libs.
+This component is a simple routing library, that is made to be easily compatible with other libraries.
 It **does not include** any functionality for dispatching.
 Instead it focuses on "packaging" the user's input in an abstracted representation of request.

 ##Installation